Dhghomon/easy_rust/README.md

 We know that `println!` can print with `{}` (for Display) and `{:?}` (for Debug), plus `{:#?}` for pretty printing.
 But there are many other ways to print.

-For example, if you have a reference, you can use `{:p}` to print the pointer address.
+For example, if you have a reference, you can use `{:p}` to print the *pointer address*.
+Pointer address means the location in your computer's memory.

 ```rust
 fn main() {